How the True Church Is Known

 1 Thessalonians 5:17 (Douay-Rheims)

-Scripture commands ceaseless prayer (1 Thessalonians 5:17), watchfulness, fasting, and perseverance.[1]
+Scripture commands ceaseless prayer, vigilance, fasting, endurance, and humble perseverance.[1]
 Our Lord teaches that men ought always to pray and not to faint.
-The Apostles present intercession, penance, and endurance as part of the Church's ordinary life.
-St. Paul urges the faithful to work out their salvation with fear and trembling because grace must be corresponded with and not presumed upon.
+St. Paul speaks not only of holding fast, but of working out salvation with fear and trembling.
+The Apostles present intercession, reparation, penance, and endurance as part of the Church's ordinary life.

-This is essential in a time of crisis.
+This already teaches something very practical.
 Final perseverance is not a casual possession.
 It is a grace to be begged, cherished, and cooperated with.
 Scripture never encourages presumption.
-It teaches confidence in God, but confidence joined to vigilance.
+It encourages confidence in God, but confidence joined to watchfulness.

-It also teaches reparatory love implicitly throughout salvation history.
-Moses intercedes for a sinful people.
+It also teaches reparatory love all through sacred history.
+Moses intercedes for a guilty people.
 David fasts and repents.
 The prophets grieve over public betrayal.
 Our Lady remains beneath the Cross.
 The biblical soul does not merely diagnose sin.
 It answers sin before God.

-Catholic tradition richly develops this instinct.
+Catholic tradition develops this instinct richly.
 The Sacred Heart tradition calls for acts of reparation against coldness, indifference, sacrilege, and public offense against Christ.[3]
 The saints insist that prayer and penance are not secondary to doctrinal fidelity.
 They are among the principal means by which fidelity survives.
-St. Alphonsus writes of final perseverance as a grace that must be continually implored.[4]
+St. Alphonsus especially teaches that final perseverance must be continually implored because it is not a thing the soul can secure for itself by native strength.[4]

-The Church's devotional treasury also teaches something deeper about the soul's formation.
+The Church's devotional treasury also teaches something deeper about formation.
 True devotion is not sentimental excess.
-It trains affections into obedience.
+It trains affection into obedience.
 It teaches the heart to love what doctrine teaches the mind.
-This is why devotion matters so much in exile.
+That is why devotion matters so much in exile.
 A purely argumentative religion cannot sustain souls indefinitely.
-But Catholic devotion, rightly ordered, keeps truth warm, vivid, and sacrificial.
+Catholic devotion, rightly ordered, keeps truth warm, vivid, and sacrificial.

-Here again the Marian principle becomes luminous.
-Our Lady is not a deviation from doctrine into tenderness.
+Here again the Marian line becomes luminous.
+Our Lady is not a retreat from doctrine into tenderness.
 She is doctrine received perfectly in a faithful heart.
 In her, devotion and truth are one.
-The Church, walking in that same Marian form, learns to repair injuries against Christ with love that is exact, obedient, and persevering.
+The Church, formed after that same pattern, learns to repair injuries against Christ with love that is exact, obedient, and persevering.

 -

 These points matter because the city of man corrupts devotion in two opposite ways.
-It either sentimentalizes devotion until it no longer protects the faith, or it despises devotion as unimportant because it cannot be quantified.
+It either sentimentalizes devotion until it no longer protects the Faith, or despises devotion as unimportant because it cannot be measured.
 The city of God refuses both errors.
-She knows that prayer, devotion, and reparation are part of how souls are preserved from bitterness, sloth, and collapse.
+She knows that prayer, reparation, and devotion are among the chief ways souls are preserved from bitterness, sloth, and collapse.

-The Church's saints in persecution understood this deeply.
-Hidden Catholics, imprisoned confessors, missionary laborers, and families in exile preserved themselves not only by doctrinal memory, but by rosaries, litanies, holy hours, reparatory practices, fasting, novenas, and ceaseless prayer.
-Their devotions were not sentimental decorations.
+The saints in persecution understood this deeply.
+Hidden Catholics, imprisoned confessors, missionary laborers, and families in exile preserved themselves not only by doctrinal memory, but by rosaries, litanies, holy hours, reparatory practices, fasting, novenas, and continual petitions for perseverance.
+Their devotions were not sentimental accessories.
 They were instruments of survival in grace.

 This is why devotion often intensifies in hard times.
-The Church turns more explicitly to the Sacred Heart, to the Seven Sorrows, to the Holy Face, to reparatory prayer, and to petitions for final perseverance because the soul understands more keenly that the age is hostile and the end must be begged for from God.
+The Church turns more explicitly to the Sacred Heart, the Seven Sorrows, the Holy Face, reparatory prayer, and petitions for a happy death because the soul understands more keenly that the age is hostile and the end must be begged for from God.

 Today many souls understand the crisis doctrinally but are in danger of drying out spiritually.
-They read, compare, and expose error, yet their interior life grows thin.
+They read, compare, expose error, and judge the counterfeit correctly, yet their interior life grows thin.
 That danger is serious.
 Without devotion and reparation, clear Catholics may become weary, suspicious, harsh, or quietly despairing.

-Wolves in sheep's clothing sometimes exploit this from the opposite side by offering devotions severed from doctrinal truth: pious atmosphere without sacramental certainty, consoling language without clear judgment, emotional warmth without Catholic principle.
-This also must be rejected.
+Wolves in sheep's clothing sometimes exploit this from the other side by offering devotions severed from doctrinal truth: pious atmosphere without sacramental certainty, consoling language without clear judgment, emotional warmth without Catholic principle.
+This too must be rejected.

 The faithful response is ordered devotion: prayer without ceasing, acts of reparation, fasting, sacramental seriousness, Marian fidelity, and continual petition for the grace of final perseverance.
 Ask not only for clarity, but for endurance.
 Ask not only to see the counterfeit, but to remain with Christ until death.